Postgraduate Courses in Business for Agri-Food & Rural Enterprise

 Postgraduate courses in Business for Agri-Food and Rural Enterprise

-The Postgraduate Certificate develops the skills required by supervisors/ managers to affect positive change in the business sector.
-The course consists of three modules, which provide an introduction to the core business concepts of the programme and concentrate on the specific skills required by the rural business sector.
-During the Postgraduate Certificate students complete a teaching/training project in an appropriate learning environment.
+During Semester one (or the first year part-time) students complete three modules which aim to develop the skills required by supervisors/managers to affect positive change in the business sector.
+The modules introduce the core business concepts of the programme and concentrate on specific skills required by the rural business sector:

 - Skills to affect change within businesses